sdkbox-doc/en/docs/index.md

 <h1>SDKBOX Documentation</h1>

 ##Overview
 SDKBOX makes it super EASY and FREE mobile game developers to integrate 3rd party SDKs.
-We do all the hard, tedious and tricky work so that developers won’t have to.
+We do all the hard, tedious and tricky work so that developers won't have to.
 All services are tested and certified.
 Check out more information [on SDKBOX's homepage.](http://sdkbox.com)

 ##Architecture
 SDKBOX supports free, easy-to-use, and certified plugins.
 They integrate the 3rd party libraries directly in the app, and talk to the services' backend without any proxy/middle layer.
 This design provides the best performance, stability, and compatibility.